This Top 10 Best New England Waterfalls List covers our favorite waterfall experiences in the Northeastern United States.

-New England Waterfalls seem to have a character all their own.
+Indeed, New England Waterfalls seem to have a character all their own, which is why we’ve devoted such a list to this region.
 In addition to residing in some remarkably Naturesque forests (where we just so happened to catch them at or near the peak of the Fall colors), there existed a certain colonial charm not commonly found in other parts of the country.

-So with this in mind, Julie and I felt like we had to somehow pay homage to the waterfalls seen in this area.
+So with this in mind, Julie and I felt like we had to somehow pay homage to the best New England Waterfalls.
 After all, they didn’t seem to get the love in other parts of this website.
-Hence, we came up with this list of the Top 10 Best New England Waterfalls.

 By the way, we’ve obeyed the common definition of New England as basically the states residing east of New York.
 So that includes Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.